 2003 The Institute of Complex Neuro-disability (now the Institute of Neuropalliative Rehabilitation) is launched to research advances into the science of care for individuals with neuro-disabilities.
 It is the hospital’s academic arm and also provides training and education on different aspects of neuro-disability.

-2011 Occupational therapist, Helen Gill-Thwaites is honoured with an MBE for developing SMART (Sensory Modality Assessment & Rehabilitation Technique – which accurately diagnoses disorders of consciousness) right here at the RHN.
+2011 Occupational therapist, Helen Gill-Thwaites is honoured with an MBE for developing SMART (Sensory Modality Assessment and Rehabilitation Technique – which accurately diagnoses disorders of consciousness) right here at the RHN.

 Today, we work to enhance the dignity, independence and quality of life for each of the patients and residents who rely on the rehabilitation and care we provide.